Royal Mail terms and conditions for sale of retail products to retailers

 2.3.
 A Contract is formed each time an Order is accepted by Royal Mail.
 For the avoidance of doubt, acceptance of an Order shall take place on receipt by Royal Mail of payment in cleared funds for the Order, or on dispatch of the Order for delivery, whichever is the earliest.

 2.4.
-An Order shall be submitted by making a request to Royal Mail for Retail Products either by post, e-mail, EDI (to the addresses set out at clause 14.9 below) or, during Working Hours by telephone, (by calling the number set out at clause 14.9 below) setting out the type and quantity of Retail Products the Retailer wishes to purchase.
+An Order shall be submitted by making a request to Royal Mail for Retail Products either on the website, by post, e-mail, EDI (to the addresses set out at clause 14.9 below) or, during Working Hours by telephone, (by calling the number set out at clause 14.9 below) setting out the type and quantity of Retail Products the Retailer wishes to purchase.

 2.5.
 Royal Mail reserves the right at any time to withdraw a Retail Product from sale and in such an event will refund any monies paid by the Retailer in respect of such withdrawn products.